 Glorietta Bay Inn is one of the Coronado Island hotels that is within a short walk of Coronado Central Beach.
 It’s just across the street from Hotel del Coronado and another good choice for people who enjoy historic hotels.

-This hotel in Coronado was once the home of John D. Spreckels, who is credited with putting San Diego on the map.
+This Coronado hotel was once the home of John D. Spreckels, who is credited with putting San Diego on the map.
 Rooms are named for their position in the home but also after his grandchildren and even his yacht.
-Complimentary breakfast is included for all guests as there isn’t a restaurant onside, but guests are spoiled for outside dining options given its prime location.
+A complimentary continental breakfast is included for all guests as there isn’t a restaurant onsite, but guests are spoiled for outside dining options given its prime location.
 It’s also close to the Coronado Golf Course.

-Here, you’re also right across the street from the the San Diego Bay (some rooms offer bay views) and the water sports activities like kayaking, powerboat rentals, and more.
+Here, you’re also right across the street from San Diego Bay (some rooms offer bay views) and the water sports activities like kayaking, powerboat rentals, and more.

 A little further up Orange Avenue from Glorietta Bay Inn, but still across the street from Hotel del Coronado, is El Cordova Hotel.
 People like this boutique hotel for its Spanish-style lobby and rooms and also for its location in the thick of the action on Orange Avenue.
 Again, walk across the street to one of the best Coronado beaches.